 Our certified organic tulsi producer stands a breed apart, too…

 They've received rights to harvest the tulsi crops in central and northern India.
-And they are among the few herbal companies in India to receive organic and kosher certifications, as well as certifications in Safe Food Quality and Hazards and Critical Control Points (HACCP).
+And they are among the few herbal companies in India to receive organic and kosher certifications, as well as certifications in Safe Food Quality and Hazard Analysis and Critical Control Points (HACCP).

 Working hard to educate growers and farmers in sustainable organic farming methods, our producer firmly believes in and insists on creating win-win scenarios for all parties involved.